 Adaptive Processes, hard learnt experience

 The understanding gained from the adaptive processes the author's body went through during the Pennine Way walks proved very useful.
 The experiences proved invaluable when he later joined the British Army and then served in Elite Forces.
 The courses for Elite Forces, really push the boundaries of both Physical and Mental Endurance and thus the bodies adaptive capabilities.
 Like many individuals who have exposure to such courses, one becomes highly attuned to one's body, and when things are not working correctly.
 Such an "attunement" or "self-awareness" can be critical within the Elite Forces environment.
 An awareness of "self" and "others" within the team can make the difference between "life" and "death".
 However, while on such Elite military courses, one can sometimes and has to push the body past its ability to adapt.
 The author has personally experienced this and the resulting consequences.
-In his case, he required surgery for a knee injury and subsequently had to spend around 18 months running type activities.
+In his case, he required surgery for a knee injury and subsequently had to spend around 18 months refraining from running type activities.
 Such an injury also meant that he had to go through the entire course process again.
 During such courses, you understand that you are relatively fit, though measure yourself against your peers.
 Hence, you do not necessarily realise how much your body has adapted to training.
 How much the body had adapted became blatantly apparent when the author went for a day out on the Pennines (Castletown) with an old friend and dog.
 His body had become accustomed to walking up hills and mountains, carrying a substantial amount of weight.
 Hence, his body happily bounded up the first hill.
 He only noticed his friend was still near the start when he glanced over his shoulder, and after he got no answer to a question.
 Hence, the author jogged back down to his friend, only to be greeted with a torrent of expletives.
 The friend was breathing heavily and sweating buckets, and the author was neither sweating or out of breath.

 The article was written by Dr Terry Davis MChiro, DC, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.